 - General evacuation training to be undertaken by all employees.
 Employees are to be made aware of their role and responsibilities in the case of a fire or emergency.
-Initial training will form part of the employee induction program. - Emergency Response Personnel training all emergency personnel require training specific to their role.
-This will be in the format of a warden training package, evacuation drills and debrief.
-Wardens will undergo fire awareness training, which will include training on the use of portable firefighting equipment. - All SCEE First Aiders and the Chief and Deputy Wardens shall hold a qualification in HLTAID003 Provide First Aid.
+Initial training will form part of the employee induction program. - Emergency Response Personnel training all appointed emergency personnel shall undertake training via the CBESS Emergency Response Warden Training Module PowerPoint presentation.
+This will then be followed up by a group / instructor training session to further reinforce warden duties. - All SCEE First Aiders, the Chief and Area Wardens shall hold a qualification in HLTAID003 Provide First Aid.